web3infra-foundation/libp2p-rs/docs/swarm.md

     });
 ```

-The code is using async-std to spawn a task to handle connection and substream.
+The code is using async runtime to spawn a task to handle connection and substream.
 Note the substream is specified with protocol id "/my/1.0.0", which means the remote peer has to support this protocol so that a substream can be opened by both peers.